-Automobile city is a unique town, where streets, crossroads, pedestrian crossings, traffic signs, trees, lawns, flowers, and even traffic lights are real.
-On-site study and follow the rules of the road, there is a cafe, open-air cinema, disco, gym and much more that should be in a modern city.
-In the AutoCity, adults can ride in large battery cars and children in small cars.
-There is a gas station in the Auto City, where you can pretend to refuel, there is a police station and even a punishment cell.
+Uue-Antsla, Urvaste parish, Võru county, boasts the Automobile City, a unique town with real streets, crossroads, pedestrian crossings, traffic signs, trees, lawns, flowers, and even traffic lights.
+The AutoCity offers a chance for adults to ride in large battery cars and children in small cars.
+There is a gas station in the Auto City, where you can pretend to refuel, a police station, and even a punishment cell.

 Best places to visit in Tallinn include:

-If you are wondering which place in Tallinn is the best for meeting sunrise, it is the observation deck Patkuli, located on the top of the hill Toompea in the Old Town.
-Since Estonia is very close to the North Pole, in the summer the sun rises very early in Tallinn.
+If you are wondering which place in Tallinn is the best for meeting the sunrise, it is the observation deck Patkuli, located on top of the hill Toompea in the Old Town.
+Since Estonia is very close to the North Pole, in the summer, the sun rises very early in Tallinn.
 Therefore, it is logical to go there immediately after a fun night.

-If you are a photographer, working for “National Geographic” or you just admire the calm atmosphere of untouched woods, cloudy clay cliffs or dangerously attractive marshlands, here are 10 best places to visit in Estonia if you are a professional or beginner photographerand want to capture the most outstanding views.
+If you are a photographer working for “National Geographic” or you just admire the calm atmosphere of untouched woods, cloudy clay cliffs, or dangerously attractive marshlands, here are 10 best places to visit in Estonia if you are a professional or beginner photographer and want to capture the most outstanding views.

 The Männikjärve hiking trail offers beautiful views of Männikjärve and the surrounding marshlands.